Metaplay logo

-Before we dive into how the complexity of your game evolves as your game grows, and how you can best operate a growing live game to effectively anticipate that, let’s quickly refresh ourselves with we’re at so far in this Building for Scale Metaplay Miniseries.
+Before we dive into how the complexity of your game evolves as your game grows, and how you can best operate a growing live game to effectively anticipate that, let's quickly refresh ourselves with where we're at so far in this Scaling Live Service Games series.

-In Building for Scale - Part One: An Introduction we outlined the lay of the land and shed some high-level light on the four fundamental things that change as your game grows:
+In Scaling Live Service Games - Part One: An Introduction we outlined the lay of the land and shed some high-level light on the four fundamental things that change as your game grows:

-With that said, in Building for Scale - Part Two: Handling the increasing number of players playing your game we set out some basic requirements you need to have in place to ensure that as your game starts attracting increasing amounts of players, you’ll have more than you need to sustain and support them.
+With that said, in Scaling Live Service Games - Part Two: Handling the increasing number of players playing your game we set out some basic requirements you need to have in place to ensure that as your game starts attracting increasing amounts of players, you'll have more than you need to sustain and support them.

 We discussed four key areas developers need to have in mind from the moment they start building in anticipation for handling this growing player base:

-In Building for Scale - Part Three: Foundations for operating a growing live game we expand on our previous discussions with the hypothesis that as the number of players playing your game grows, you can expect the complexity of your game to grow with it.
+In Scaling Live Service Games - Part Three: Foundations for operating a growing live game we expand on our previous discussions with the hypothesis that as the number of players playing your game grows, you can expect the complexity of your game to grow with it.

 What exactly do we mean by that?